Anuril/vwinst/README.md

 - If this script breaks your system, you get to keep both pieces.
 - Use this script at your own risk.
 - No backup - no mercy.

+## Upgrading

+You can upgrade vaultwarden by running the script with the -g flag.
+This will download the latest version of vaultwarden and install it.
+The previous build will be renamed to vw_install_timestamp and the new build will be installed in the default location.
+The script will also backup the database, configuration files and binaries before upgrading the installation.

+- "If this script breaks your system, you get to keep both pieces." still applies.

 ## Honorable mentions